For Farmers, Every Day is Earth Day

 Every day of the year, we turn manure from our farm’s pig production into energy.

 You wouldn’t necessarily know it from looking at our farm here in the Netherlands.
-We grow a wide range of crops, including corn, blé, and sugar beets.
-Maintenant, we’re planting lupins, which produce a bean that can become an ingredient in all kinds of food, from sauces to baked goods.
+We grow a wide range of crops, including corn, wheat, and sugar beets.
+Right now, we’re planting lupins, which produce a bean that can become an ingredient in all kinds of food, from sauces to baked goods.
 But it is also feed for our pigs.

 We raise pigs and from them we sell pork under our own brand name of Hamletz in two Dutch supermarkets.
 The Dutch animal-welfare society granted us a two-star rating because of our pigs’ better life quality system.
 This makes sure the pigs receive proper housing and nutrition.
-We also work hard to keep them en bonne santé.
+We also work hard to keep them healthy.

 Because we invest so much in the welfare of our pigs, we hope consumers will pay for the better wellbeing and the better taste of our pork.
 We’ve created a market for this, selling to consumers who believe in what we do, and who also believe that our extra measures contribute to a better taste.